RomellPineda/cpp/README.md

 ## Note

 Initial run will create BankAccount object with default values.
-Select 5 from the options menu to obtain account number and utilize default PIN to play with other features or create a new account by selecting option 1.
+Select 5 from the options menu to obtain account number and utilize default PIN to explore other application features or create a new account by selecting option 1.

 ## Exiting